danielgtaylor/huma/README.md

 ## Resources

 Huma APIs are composed of resources and sub-resources attached to a router.
 A resource refers to a unique URI on which operations can be performed.
-Huma resources can have dependencies, parameters, response headers, and responses attached to them which are all applied to every operation and sub-resource.
+Huma resources can have dependencies, security requirements, parameters, response headers, and responses attached to them which are all applied to every operation and sub-resource.

 ```go
 r := huma.NewRouter(&huma.OpenAPI{Title: "Test", Version: "1.0.0"})